Princess Vittoria of Savoy

-Vittoria Cristina Adelaide Chiara Maria di Savoia (born 28 December 2003) is the daughter and heir apparent to Emanuele Filiberto of Savoy, Prince of Venice, who is a claimant to the headship of the House of Savoy.
+Princess Vittoria of Savoy (Vittoria Cristina Adelaide Chiara Maria di Savoia; born 28 December 2003) is the daughter and heir apparent to Emanuele Filiberto of Savoy, Prince of Venice, who is a claimant to the headship of the House of Savoy.

 As the succession laws of the House of Savoy only permitted males to succeed in their domains, a woman succeeding to the headship of the House of Savoy is unprecedented.
 In 2019, Vittorio Emanuele, Vittoria's grandfather, proclaimed that the laws of the House of Savoy were to be changed, and Vittoria was placed as second in line to the headship of the house of Savoy, behind her father.

 Vittoria is the first female member of the Supreme Order of the Most Holy Annunciation, which was established in 1362.

 Early life and family

 Vittoria was born on 28 December 2003 in Geneva, Switzerland.
 Her father Emanuele Filiberto, Prince of Venice was then the disputed heir apparent to the Italian throne and her mother Clotilde Courau is a French actress.
 Her younger sister Luisa was born in 2006.
 She is the granddaughter of Vittorio Emanuele, Prince of Naples, the disputed head of the House of Savoy, and his wife Marina Doria.
 Her great-grandfather, King Umberto II was the last King of Italy before the monarchy was abolished in a 1946 referendum.
 Her great-grandmother was Marie-José of Belgium, the last Queen of Italy.